 Diamond Beach Iceland (real name Jokulsarlon beach) is one of the most magnificent and fun spots for tourists and photographers alike in the country.
 This is where you can observe sparkling icebergs escaping the lagoon and washing up on the back sand beach.
-This is a surreal place where you are surrounded by small and huge blocks of ice of many shapes and colors over black sand.
+This is a surreal place where you are surrounded by small and huge blocks of ice of many shapes and colors over black sand beach.
 Below are photos and tips to plan your visit to the iceberg beach in Iceland.

 Navigate back to the complete Iceland Travel Guide